CSpennato/SportsAnalyticsFinalProject/README.md

 My code can be found in the getCHADS.py, Game.py, Event.py, and graph.py files.

+/events folder contains the event data for all games

 /Logos folder just contains images that are used when creating the graphs.

 To run the getCHADS.py code the json files must be inserted into the /data folder.
 That data can be found here: